fbgallet/roam-extension-live-ai-assistant/README.md

 - Smaller videos are processed inline for faster analysis
 - All videos are processed at low resolution to optimize costs

-### Audio analysis

-⚠️ Currently audio analysis is only available with **Google Gemini models**.

-You can analyze audio files directly in your prompts by including audio URLs or using Roam's audio embed format.
-Simply insert an audio file in your prompt or context and the AI will transcribe and/or analyze its content (if the audio is in the context, you have to use "audio" keyword in your prompt to activate audio analysis).

-**Supported audio formats:**

-- `{{[[audio]]: url}}` - Roam audio embed format
-- Direct audio file URLs - Supports .mp3, .wav, .aiff, .aac, .ogg, .flac, .m4a extensions

-**Audio segment analysis:**
-You can analyze specific segments of audio files by adding time markers in your prompt (using `start:` or `from:` and/or `end:` or `to:`, and `s` or `m:ss` time format):

-- `start: 1:30` or `start: 90` - Start analysis at 1 minute 30 seconds (or 90 seconds)
-- `end: 5:00` or `end: 300` - End analysis at 5 minutes
-- Example: "Transcribe this audio start: 2:00 end: 4:30"
-- If no time markers are specified, the entire audio file will be analyzed

-**Use cases:**

-- Transcribe audio recordings (meetings, interviews, lectures, etc.)
-- Extract specific information from audio content
-- Analyze audio within a specific time range
-- Generate summaries or insights from audio files

-**Important notes:**

-- For large audio files (>20MB), they will be uploaded via Google's Files API
-- Smaller audio files are processed inline for faster analysis
-- If you don't provide specific instructions, the AI will provide a transcription by default
-- You can combine audio analysis with other AI capabilities (e.g., summarization, translation, Q&A)

-#### Speech to text command

-When a block contains audio, a **"Speech to text"** command appears in the context menu.
-It transcribes audio using Gemini (if current model includes "gemini") or OpenAI/Groq Whisper, then formats the output into proper paragraphs with speaker identification.
-Add custom instructions in the prompt field to customize transcription.

 ### Images generation

 You can generate images directly embedded in Roam using a prompt (written in a block, or a block selection, optionally including a context) with the `Image generation` command.
 This feature requires an OpenAI API key (and your organization's authentication (identity verification)) or Google API key.